michael2012z/BitBible/markdown/KJV/files/Josh.md

 17. And was drawn from the north, and went forth to En–shemesh, and went forth toward Geliloth, which is over against the going up of Adummim, and descended to the stone of Bohan the son of Reuben,

-18. And passed along toward the side over against Arabah northward, and went down unto Arabah:Arabah: or, the plain
+18. And passed along toward the side over against Arabah northward, and went down unto Arabah:

-19. And the border passed along to the side of Beth–hoglah northward: and the outgoings of the border were at the north bay of the salt sea at the south end of Jordan: this was the south coast.bay: Heb. tongue
+19. And the border passed along to the side of Beth–hoglah northward: and the outgoings of the border were at the north bay of the salt sea at the south end of Jordan: this was the south coast.

 20. And Jordan was the border of it on the east side.
 This was the inheritance of the children of Benjamin, by the coasts thereof round about, according to their families.